Panasonic joins firms stepping away from Huawei after US ban

 Japan's Panasonic on Thursday said it would stop supplying some components to Huawei, joining a growing list of firms distancing themselves from the Chinese telecoms giant after a US ban over security concerns.

-Japan's Toshiba also announced it was temporarily halting shipments to Huawei to check whether US-made parts were involved, in order to comply with Washington's new restrictions.

-The moves came a day after major Japanese and British mobile carriers said they would delay releasing new Huawei handsets, upping the pressure on the world's second-largest smartphone manufacturer.
+The announcement came a day after four major Japanese and British mobile carriers said they would delay releasing new Huawei handsets.

 "We've stopped all business transactions with Huawei and its 68 group companies... that are subject to the US government ban," Panasonic spokesman Joe Flynn told AFP.

+"Yesterday an internal instruction to fully enforce that rule was issued," he added.

-Panasonic's business with Huawei includes the supply of "electronic parts," he said, declining to provide further details.
+Flynn said Panasonic's business with Huawei includes the supply of "electronic parts," but declined to provide further details.

 Washington's restrictions affect products made fully or partially in the United States, where Panasonic manufactures some of the components it supplies to Huawei, the Japanese firm said.

-There was no immediate comment from Huawei on the move, and a Panasonic official declined to comment on what business the Japanese firm would continue to do with the Chinese company.
+A Panasonic official declined to comment on what business the Japanese firm would continue to do with Huawei, though reports said the suspension would have a limited impact.

-Toshiba meanwhile said it had temporarily halted shipments to Huawei while it checks if they include US-made parts.

-"We will resume shipments if we confirm our products don't use American-made parts," spokesman Takashi Ebina told AFP.

 Last week, US President Donald Trump declared a national emergency to bar US companies from using foreign telecoms equipment deemed a security risk.